LoginRadius/egnature/CONTRIBUTING.md

 `master` branch is the latest stable version. `next` branch is the next stable version working in progress.

 - All new features will be added into `master` or `next` branch as well as all bug-fix except security issues.
 In such way, we can motivate developers to update to the latest stable version.
 - If any API is discarded, it should be noted with `deprecate` in current stable version.
-The old version of API should be compatiable until the release of next stable version.
+The old version of API should be compatible until the release of next stable version.
 - `master` branch doesn't have publish tag.
 High-level framework can work with stable versions defined by semantic versioning.
 - `next` branch is labelled with `next` tag, high-level framework can use `egnature@next` to test the in-progress version.
 - The LTS versions of Egnature determined by Milestone.
 If a version is listed in Milestone, then it is a LTS version.
 We will patch it if there is any problem with it.